 Q2: How long can I wait before seeing a Birmingham emergency dentist?

-A2: See a Birmingham emergency dentist as soon as possible is best.
+A2: See a Birmingham emergency dentist as soon as possible.
 Dental pain can be a sign of an underlying issue that requires professional attention.
 Delaying treatment may lead to further complications and increased pain.

 Q3: Are there any home remedies for dental pain?